 Freezer Paper for Quilting

 When quilting, freezer paper can be used for fabric applique on top of the quilt.
-Press the paper to your applique fabric and then accurately cut out your design.
+Press the waxy side of the freezer paper to your applique fabric and then accurately cut out your design.
 It can also be used to transfer patterns to fabric since it is slightly translucent.
 Place the paper wax side down on the design to be traced.
 Draw over it and then press it on the fabric.
 Now you have a great design to cut out in your fabric.

 Freezer paper can be used for English paper piecing.
 Cut your hexagon shapes from the paper and press the fabric with the seam allowance to it.
 Fold over the excess seam allowance and hand stitch the pieces together.
 The freezer paper can be removed at the end.